-Outdoor Bar in Front of Building at Bird's Nest | SC Now
+Outdoor Dining Behind Building at Bird's Nest | Yelp

 SCREENING

 GENERAL SCREENING STANDARDS

 Screening elements may include fences, walls, hedges, landscaping, buffer areas, or a combination thereof, designed to establish a visual separation between different uses.
 Screening can be placed along property lines or elsewhere on a site, based on its purpose.
 Existing vegetation within the screening area may also be used to meet these requirements.